 device.
 Epoxies and other resins either polluted the liquid crystal or failed to bond perfectly to the

 glass.
-They all allowed the migration of water into[Type a quote from the document or the summary of an interesting point.
+They all allowed the migration of water into.

 Virtually all organic resins will slowly transmit moisture either by capillary action or chemical

 transfer.
 When the sealed volume is very small, the amount of water needed to destroy the device is